JabRef/jabref/docs/code-howtos.md

 ## How to work with Preferences

+`model` and `logic` must not know JabRefPreferences.
+See `ProxyPreferences` for encapsulated preferences and https://github.com/JabRef/jabref/pull/658 for a detailed discussion.

 `Globals.prefs` is a global variable storing a link to the preferences form.

 `Globals.prefs.getTYPE(key)` returns the value of the given configuration key.
 TYPE has to be replaced by Boolean, Double, Int, ByteArray.
 If a string is to be put, the method name is only “get”.